Atlantic High School (Florida): Athletics

 The schools athletic teams are known as the Atlantic Sharks.
-Sports typically offered include football, baseball, softball, and volleyball.
+Sports typically offered include football, baseball, softball, volleyball, and girl's flag football.

-The school has a history of athletic accomplishments, including being the Women's Bowling State Champions in 2010 and 2014, the Men's Basketball District Champions in 2016, and Tennis State Champions in 2016.
+The school has a history of athletic accomplishments, including being the Women's Bowling State Champions in 2010 and 2014, the Men's Basketball District Champions in 2016, the Tennis State Champions in 2016, and the Girl's Flag Football District Champions in 2025 and 2026.